 Information about countries and vaccinations required can be found on the links below:

 It is important to make the initial appointment as early as possible - at least 6 weeks before you travel - as a second appointment will be required with the practice nurse to actually receive the vaccinations.
 These vaccines have to be ordered as they are not a stock vaccine.
 Your second appointment needs to be at least 2 weeks before you travel to allow the vaccines to work.

 To help us offer the appropriate advice, please fill out the online form before coming to see the nurse.

 All eligible women aged 50 to 70 are sent an appointment by post.
-If you are unable to attend the appointment given to you, you may ring the Breast Screening Service on 020 3465 6631 and arrange your own appointment at a time convenient to you.
+If you are unable to attend the appointment given to you or have missed your appointment, you may ring the Breast Screening Service on 0203 758 2024 and arrange your own appointment at a time convenient to you.
 The service also provides evening and Saturday appointments.
 Visit the website

 The aim of the NHS Cervical Screening Programme is to reduce the number of women who develop cervical cancer and the number of women who die from the condition.
 Since the screening programme was introduced in the 1980s, the number of cervical cancer cases has decreased by about 7% each year.

 All women who are registered with a GP are invited for cervical screening:

 If you are aged 60 to 74, you will receive a letter inviting you to take part in the bowel cancer screening programme.
 The letter will include a leaflet, which explains the benefits and risks of screening.
 You will be invited to take part in screening every two years until you reach the age of 75.
 Visit the website

 The NHS Health Check is your chance to get a free midlife MOT.
 For adults in England aged 40-74 without a pre-existing condition, it checks your circulatory and vascular health and what your risk of getting a disabling disease is.
 If you would like a health check please call reception.
 Visit the website